 This is the context of the call for justice.
 It is not part of a larger program to eliminate all possible individual or group disparities in American society.
 It is a call for righting the wrongs that have been done, wrongs which continue to persist through current and inherited systemic racialization, wrongs which continue to hurt people of color to this day.
 As Lyndon B. Johnson said in 1965, “You do not take a person who, for years, has been hobbled by chains[,] and liberate him, bring him up to the starting line of a race and then say, ‘you are free to compete with all the others,’ and still justly believe that you have been completely fair” (commencement address to Howard, 1965).
 This is what we have done as Americans.
 And the American church has proven little better, given its continued segregation and stubborn unwillingness to even address the many barriers to integration.
 Not to mention the continuing destructive language of men like John MacArthur, calling his RR opponents Marxists, “pragmatic, style-conscious evangelicals … shamelessly” borrowing “fads and talking points from the unbelieving world,” and the greatest threat to the Gospel he’s ever battled.

 No, this is good old-fashioned Biblical Justice; as Ambrose said almost 1700 years ago, “It is justice that renders to each one what is his, and claims not another’s property; it disregards its own profit in order to preserve the common equity.”
 Biblical justice is about giving each his due as God’s image bearer.
-It is now, as it has always been, about fairness and equity in economic transactions, unprejudiced legal judgments, and the righting of persistent generational wrongs, and eliminating barriers to social and religious equity.
-It is about making every valley lifted up, and every mountain and hill made low, the uneven ground level, and the rough places plain (Isa.
+It is now, as it has always been, about fairness and equity in economic transactions, unprejudiced legal judgments, righting persistent generational wrongs, and eliminating barriers to social and religious equity.
+It is about making every valley lifted up, every mountain and hill low, the uneven ground level, and the rough places plain (Isa.
 40:4).
 No one is advocating that everyone get to drive the same car; just that it might be wrong to drive grandpa’s stolen car while the family he stole it from continues to have no car.

 Widening the Gospel?